Office for Teaching, Education and Research

 About the Summer Program

-In partnership with the Center for Diversity and Health Equity, the Office for Teaching, Education and Research is excited to debut its new Underrepresented Minorities in Research Summer Internship Program.
+In partnership with the Center for Diversity and Health Equity, the Office for Teaching, Education and Research is excited to offer our Underrepresented Minorities in Research Summer Internship Program.

-The goal of the program is to provide to provide underrepresented minority (URM) students an opportunity to engage in basic, clinical and/or translational research projects during the summer at Seattle Children’s Research Institute under the mentorship of experienced researchers and principal investigators.
+The goal of the program is to provide to provide underrepresented minority (URM) undergraduate students an opportunity to engage in basic, clinical and/or translational research projects during the summer at Seattle Children’s Research Institute under the mentorship of experienced researchers and principal investigators.
 Students will learn to use lab equipment (as applicable), meet with mentors and gain valuable research experience.
 Students will also attend career and professional training sessions.
-Students may also be afforded the opportunity to shadow physicians at Seattle Children’s Hospital to provide exposure to the clinical facets of medicine.
 The purpose of the internship is to provide exposure to biomedical and/or public health research and to engage students to consider careers in science, medicine and public health, and enhance the research capabilities of underrepresented minorities in research.

-The URM Summer Internship Program provides experience to students of diverse backgrounds, including students from underrepresented racial and ethnic groups; students from economically disadvantaged and underserved backgrounds; and students with disabilities.
-Students should be enrolled or soon to be enrolled in an undergraduate institution, or be a rising high school senior over 18 years of age.
+The URM Summer Internship Program provides experience to students of diverse backgrounds, especially students from underrepresented racial and ethnic groups.
+Students should be enrolled or soon to be enrolled in an undergraduate institution, or recently graduated (within 6 months), and be over 18 years of age.

-The program will culminate with each intern publishing an article of their research project in a new Seattle Children’s Research Institute journal.
+The program will culminate with each intern publishing an abstract of their research project in the Summer Internship final report, and be invited to submit their abstract for a poster presentation at OTER's annual Postdoc and Student Research Symposium (held every November).

-- Must be at least 18 years of age, currently enrolled, or will be enrolled, in an undergraduate program at an accredited university or a rising high school senior over age 18.
+- Must be at least 18 years of age and currently enrolled, or will be enrolled, in an undergraduate program at an accredited university.

 - Must have excellent interpersonal skills.